macdja38/discord.js/docs/index.rst

 Welcome to discord.js's documentation!
 ======================================

+# Discord.js 9.0.0 or above Notice
+If you're looking for docs for discord.js 9.0.0 and above, try visiting `the new docs site`_.

 discord.js is an easy-to-use and intuitive JavaScript API for Discord_.
 It's fairly high level, so if you're looking for something low level, check out `discord.io`_.

-if you're having problems, check out the `troubleshooting guide`_.
+if you're having problems, check out the `troubleshooting guide`_

-If you're looking for docs for discord.js 9.0.0 and above, try visiting `the new docs site`_.

 Feel free to make any contributions you want, whether it be through creating an issue, giving a suggestion or making a pull request!